samvera/hyrax/README.md

 # Sufia

 ## Notice - This document is written for the not yet released alpha version of Sufia 7.
-If you are using sufia, you'll want to check out the [6.0-stable](https://github.com/projecthydra/sufia/tree/6.0-stable) branch and it's [README.me](https://github.com/projecthydra/sufia/blob/6.0-stable/README.md) in particular.
+If you are using sufia, you'll want to check out the [6.0-stable](https://github.com/projecthydra/sufia/tree/6.0-stable) branch and it's [README.md](https://github.com/projecthydra/sufia/blob/6.0-stable/README.md) in particular.

-Since Sufia 7 is still in Alpha, not all the documentation has been updated to account for the new code structure.
-However, you should be able to get up and running with the following list of steps:
+Since Sufia 7 is unreleased, not all the documentation has been updated to account for the new code structure.
+However, you should be able to get a development instance up and running with the following list of steps:

 ```
 git clone git@github.com:projecthydra/sufia.git
 cd sufia
 bundle install
-bundle exec rake engine_cart:generate
-bundle exec jetty:clean
+rake jetty:clean
-bundle exec curation_concerns:jetty:config
+rake curation_concerns:jetty:config

-bundle exec rspec
+rake jetty:start
+rake engine_cart:generate
 cd .internal_test_app
+redis-server
+RUN_AT_EXIT_HOOKS=true TERM_CHILD=1 resque-pool --daemon --environment development start
-bundle exec rails server
+rails server
 ```

-After running these steps, browse to http://localhost:3000 and you should see the application running.
+After running these steps, browse to http://localhost:3000/ and you should see the application running.

 [![Version](https://badge.fury.io/rb/sufia.png)](http://badge.fury.io/rb/sufia)
 [![Apache 2.0 License](http://img.shields.io/badge/APACHE2-license-blue.svg)](./LICENSE)